Introduction: A high-stakes gamble on national security

 Had the cuts been enacted, the consequences would have been severe and far-reaching.
 Federal agencies, already prime targets for foreign intelligence services, would have received less support from CISA’s shared security services, leaving sensitive government data at greater risk.

 Critical infrastructure sectors—from energy and finance to healthcare and communications—would have seen a reduction in the flow of actionable threat intelligence and coordinated defense strategies.
 This would have weakened the collective resilience of the services Americans depend on every day.
-The timing was particularly poor, as the shift to remote work during the COVID-19 pandemic was dramatically expanding the attack surface for these very sectors.

 How to protect yourself